ForlinxEmbedded/ForlinxEmbedded.github.io/nxp/ok1046a-c2/_sources/OK1046A-C2_Linux4_1_14_User_Manual.md.txt

 A virtual disk
 ```

-5. Use a physical disk
+5. Use a physical disk;

 Qemu uses the/dev/mmcblk0 disk of the host.
 Note that the contents of this disk will be lost after being formatted by qemu.